THE-Alan-Hicks/rackspace-how-to/content/dedicated-hosting/understanding-redhat-clusters.md

 forcing it to release its resources in the process.
 Fencing is sometimes refered to as STONITH (Shoot The Other Node In The Head).

-At Rackspace, fencing is handled by the servers' built-in out-of-bound controller.
+At Rackspace, fencing is handled by the servers' built-in out-of-band controller.
 On Dell devices, this is the DRAC module; HP servers use their iLO module.
 As Dells are still the most prevalent servers at Rackspace, we will refer to these devices as DRACs.
 Just keep in mind that the actual controller module may be something slightly different.

-The DRAC is an out-of-bound controller that allows administrators to power servers on, power them off, or connect to the console over the network without logging into the server's operating system.
+The DRAC is an out-of-band controller that allows administrators to power servers on, power them off, or connect to the console over the network without logging into the server's operating system.
 Indeed, an administrator can connect to the DRAC to perform operations even